Ramen wok with tofu and hoisin

 Tip(s)

-• Udon is a thick noodle made from wheat.
-Prefer a thinner noodle?
-Then opt for ramen.
+• Ramen is a thin noodle made from wheat.
+Prefer a thick noodle?
+Then opt for udon.